SimeonHristov99/ML_24-25/Week_13 - Convolutional Neural Networks/README.md

 **Acceptance criteria:**

-1. The time needed for data preparation is logged in seconds.
+1. The time needed to train the model is logged in seconds.
 2. The following metrics are logged: global macro precision, global macro recall, global macro `F1` score, per-class `F1` score.
 3. The module `pprint` is used.
 4. A comment is written with an analysis of the results.